 The path goes slightly downhill After we cross the first lake Longopongo we view several spectacular water falls on the way.
 We head to Kele via Machherma.
 After Machherma we walk to Luza and Lhabarma before we reach our campsite Kele.

 Day 24: Kele – Sanasa (3520m)The path goes downhill upto Phortse Tenga.
-On the way we walk through Dole where there are a few lodges.
+On the way, we walk through Dole where there are a few lodges.
 Then we cross the place called Tenga.
-After Tenga we walk nearly along the Dudhkoshi River.
-On the way we view power house, waterfalls and Rhododendron forest.
-Also there is an army barrack on the way.
-After Phortse Tenga, we have to walk at least for one and half hours.
+After Tenga, we walk nearly along the Dudhkoshi River.
+On the way, we view power house, waterfalls and Rhododendron forest.
+Also, there is an army barrack on the way.
+After Phortse Tenga, we have to walk at least for one and a half hours.
 We cross a small pass called Mong Deurali which is the birth place of a famous Lama Sange Dorje.
 After Mong Deurali we walk downhill to Sanasa our campsite.
 The view we get today is definitely spectacular.

 Day 25: Sanasa- Namche Bazar – Phakding (2610 m)

 The route is flat and slightly downhill up to Namche Bazar.
 Yaks, horses, mules are seen on the path in great number now.
 We feel much warmer now compared to Lobuche.
 We head straight to Phakting instead of camping in Namche Bazzar.

 A short day.
 In a few hours, we walk to Lukla where we spend our last night of the trek.
 The village is not huge but there is a lot of activity on the airfield from where we fly back to Kathmandu tomorrow.